Bisquick Banana Muffins

 • Mix the ingredients by hand.
 It is so important to not over mix muffins, so mixing by hand will allow you to control this much easier than using an electric mixer.

-Store: Store leftover muffins in an airtight container for up to 3 days or in the refrigerator for 4 days.
+Store: Store leftover Bisquick muffins in an airtight container for up to 3 days or in the refrigerator for 4 days.

 Freeze: These muffins will freeze well for up to 3 months when individual muffins are wrapped in plastic wrap and stored in a freezer bag.